prosch88/UFADE/README.md

 The use of [pythondialog](https://github.com/frougon/pythondialog) is preventig the Windows compatibility atm.
 Linux and MacOS should work.

+Update: There is a new version based on [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).
+This should work on Windows.
+You can also load the Windows version from the release Page.

 Requires Python >= 3.11.

 More features may follow.